ChinmayAgarwal3/Rankings/projects ideas list .md

     - Uses a browser with paywall extention –> scrapes from the websites  –> shows in an acceptable format
 - Online notepad with connected app
     - Allowing to input thoughts from the mobile into the private database
+- Create the job allocation funnel from the TEDx video
 - Portfolio(CV, resume,achievements list, certificates)
     - Prepared to send/show the resume/CV/ achievements etc
 - Laptop store and guide